 Self-Guided Walking Tour in Kyoto

-Kyoto is an absolute must visit for any first time visitors in Japan.
+You should definitely add Kyoto in your Japan itinerary.
 If you have limited time, 2-3 days will give you a glimpse of the city’s timeless beauty and cultural richness.
-Lots of tourists flock Kyoto daily so make sure to start really early, or better yet, book your hotel so you have more chances to explore when the day trippers depart.
+Lots of tourists flock Kyoto daily, so make sure to start really early.
+Better yet, book your hotel in Kyoto so you have more chances to explore the city when the day trippers depart.

 Food Trip in Osaka’s Dotonbori